jkapl/joelkaplandev/content/posts/ddia.md

 - Commonly used to build machine learning systems (classifiers) and recommendation systems
 - Output is often a database (query user ID to retrieve suggested friends)
 - Key-value store is often the output, data file from batch job can be loaded in.
 Examples include Voldemort

+## Conflict Resolution

+- Generally try to avoid conflicts - use single leader replication
+- Dynamo style databases have multi-leader by default; for these

+### Faulty but useful approaches
+- Updates should have timestamps or random values, that way the system can have logic that sorts or discards older or newer data, or just randomly
+- Resolve on write: some DBs allow for custom handlers (perl in Bucardo) to execute when conflicts are detected
+- Resolve on read: CouchDB

+### CRDTs (conflict free replicated datatypes)
+- What the hell are these

+## Big Ideas (maybe merge these later)

+- Event based systems are useful because they contain faults by introducing asynchronous and independent systems.
+No distributed transactions